Gichohi-Simon/Gichohi-Simon/README.md

 ### ABOUT ME

--  💻 I'm a FullStack Webdeveloper.
+-  💻 I'm a fullStack javscript developer.
 -  🤓 Javascript fan.
 -  📧 How to reach me: njogugichohi56@gmail.com.
 - 💬 Ask me about MERN.